-This year has certainly been challenging for companies and workers alike, on a level most of us haven’t seen in our lifetimes.
+These years have certainly been challenging for companies and workers alike, on a level most of us haven’t seen in our lifetimes.
 The COVID-19 pandemic has drastically reduced consumer activity and yielded record numbers of layoffs, furloughs, and unemployment.

 Needless to say, it’s been a busy time for the staffing and recruiting industry.
 In response to the pandemic, so many people have sought to find new jobs and pivot in their careers, while employers have been forced to reevaluate the way they do business.

 Through it all, it’s been an honor to help those on both sides of the equation in these difficult times.
 It’s endlessly rewarding to match employers and workers in mutually beneficial ways that contribute to their success and satisfaction.

 We’d like to thank all the employers, employees, and contractors who’ve trusted us to fill their positions with top talent or place them in a job where they can thrive!
 Stay safe and healthy, everyone!